Top EU court rules against Polish judicial reform | DW | 05.11.2019

 'Finish off' reforms

-While Poland's government had already amended the reforms, PiS lawmakers have vowed to continue with an overhaul of the judicial system.
+While Poland's government has already amended the reforms, PiS lawmakers last month vowed to continue with an overhaul of the judicial system.

-Days before winning a general election last month, Justice Minister Zbigniew Ziobro told a conservative newspaper that his party would press on with changes to judiciary if it was victorious at the polls.
+Days before winning a general election last month, Justice Minister Zbigniew Ziobro told a conservative newspaper that his party would press on with changes to the judiciary.

 "The most important thing is to finish off the structural reform, because the Polish judiciary is overgrown," Ziobro said.
 "We have, in fact, four levels of court … I think they could be reduced to three, studies and analyses show that.
 We could manage courts better this way."

-Polish judges have warned that even with the ECJ rulings against the reforms, the government could still finds ways to force certain judges "into retirement of move them to faraway regions."
+Polish judges have warned that even with the ECJ rulings against the reforms, the government could still finds ways to force certain judges "into retirement or move them to faraway regions."

 "The plan seems clear and it will probably boil down to removing inconvenient people from judging," said Bartlomiej Przymusinski, a judge of the Polish judges association Iustitia.